 GOAL Stop family violence against women and children

-Strategies Improve access to information, programs and services for those impacted ways to respond as a bystander.
+Strategies Improve access to information, programs and services for those impacted by family violence.
+Increase awareness of family violence prevalence, impacts and effective ways to respond as a bystander.
 Advocate for gender equality.